Bears lose Trubisky, shut down Cook in 16-6 win over Vikings

-CHICAGO (AP) — Chase Daniel threw for 195 yards and a touchdown after Mitchell Trubisky got knocked out of the game with a left shoulder injury on the opening possession, and the Chicago Bears swarmed NFL rushing leader Dalvin Cook in a 16-6 victory over the Minnesota Vikings on Sunday.
+Daniel threw for 195 yards and a touchdown after Trubisky exited with a left shoulder injury, and Chicago swarmed NFL rushing leader Dalvin Cook in a 16-6 victory over the Minnesota Vikings on Sunday.

 The defending NFC North champions avoided an 0-2 start at Soldier Field and another home loss to a division rival to go with the one they suffered against Green Bay in the NFL’s 100th season opener.

-But they lost their quarterback soon after the opening kickoff.
+“It’s definitely for sure top three, top four for me,” Nagy said.
+“It’s a division game at home against a really good football team.
+That’s number one.
+Here we are four games into the season, and you start out 0-1 and there’s a little bit of ‘what’s going on.’
+And our guys, they just stick together.”

+Things weren’t looking so good for the Bears (3-1) when Trubisky went down in the opening minutes.

-The No. 2 overall pick in the 2017 draft, Trubisky was scrambling when Danielle Hunter dragged him down.
+The No. 2 overall pick in the 2017 draft, he was scrambling on the sixth play from scrimmage when Danielle Hunter dragged him down.
 The quarterback’s non-throwing arm got pinned awkwardly under his body as the ball popped out.
 Minnesota made the recovery, but a holding penalty against Anthony Harris negated the play.

 Trubisky headed to the sideline and walked to the locker room a few minutes later.
+Nagy said he wasn’t sure of the extent of the injury.

 Daniel came on and connected with Tarik Cohen on a 10-yard touchdown to complete a 14-play drive.
 The 10th-year pro completed 22 of 30 passes.

 Allen Robinson had seven catches for 77 yards.
-Nick Williams had two sacks.
+Nick Williams had two sacks .
 Khalil Mack and Roy Robertson-Harris each had 1 1/2.

 The Bears (3-1) held Cook to 35 yards on 14 attempts after he ran for at least 110 in the first three games, even though Akiem Hicks (knee) and linebacker Roquan Smith (personal reasons) missed the game.
 The Monsters of the Midway also held a big edge in time of possession (35:27 to 24:33) on the way to their third straight win.